LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: staticarray->get(position::integer)
 .. member:: staticarray->get=(value, position::integer)

-   The `get` method returns the element at the indicated position.
+   The `~staticarray->get` method returns the element at the indicated position.
    This method will fail if the position is out of range.
-The `get` method also permits a position to be reassigned with an assignment statement in the same manner as `array->get=`.
+The `~staticarray->get` method also permits a position to be reassigned with an assignment statement in the same manner as `array->get=`.

 .. member:: staticarray->first()
 .. member:: staticarray->second()